Grocery stores operate on tight margins, making every square foot count — which is why an effective floor plan matters so much.

 Additionally, you should leave at least 15 feet between staffed checkout lanes so there's enough room for queuing.
 You can also strategically stock small, high-margin impulse buys like candy, gum, magazines, or small snacks near the registers to increase the average basket size.

-Creating an optimal floor plan for your grocery store is an ongoing process.
 To measure the impact of any design changes, you need to select metrics to track and consistently check performance.

 Some key metrics to monitor include: